 I am a pure Sacral Generator with six open centers and no awareness centers defined.
 The Sacral Center is everything to me.
 Meaning it is the only part of my Design that is reliable.
 When I came to Design, I was not aware of my body responses.
 Formerly, I operated my life by ‘trying’ to make a logical decision or ‘trying’ to control my environment.

 I am humbled and honored to have discovered this amazingly accurate system that gives me direction and peace of mind.
-My passion is that you too discover your truth.

 Yours by Design,

-It was a late Saturday afternoon in April ’00, driving back from my first, of many, trips to Cuyamaca’s State Park.
+It was a late Saturday afternoon in April ’00, driving back from my first of many trips to Cuyamaca’s State Park.
 The park is located 30-minutes outside the San Diego city limits, with elevations up to 5000 feet.
 I was driving home after a day of hiking and exploration.
 The car windows were down, and my favorite Steve Winwood songs were playing.
 The road curved and stirred me straight into a mountain crest view, with beautiful green rolling hills, and orange and yellow sunset in front of me.
 In that precious moment, I was in awe, feeling held by nature’s beauty, when I recognized my first (Human Design) “Aha” awareness.

 Let’s take a step back from those euphoric moments.

 Ten days prior, a close friend called to invite me to a Saturday afternoon lecture and healing session.
 This invitation was the kind of thing I would generally say, “Yes,” automatically.
 However, I was in my first six months of my Human Design investigation and experimentation.
 I’m a pure Sacral 6/2 Generator with six open Centers (defined Sacral, Heart & G Centers).
 The advice I’d received pointed out that I should practice making my decisions alone.